influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/trigger.md

 withRequiredAcks(requiredAcks)
 ```

-RequiredAcks used in producer to tell the broker how many replica acknowledgements
-Defaults to 1 (Only wait for the leader to ack).
+"RequiredAcks used in producer to tell the broker how many replica acknowledgements\nDefaults to 1 (Only wait for the leader to ack).\n+optional."
-+optional.

 ### fn template.kafka.withTopic